From Monge-Ampere equations to envelopes and geodesic rays in the zero temperature limit: Abstract

 \section{Abstract}

-Let $(X,\theta)$ be a compact complex manifold $X$ equipped with a smooth (but not necessarily positive) closed $(1,1)-$form $\theta.$ By a well-known envelope construction this data determines a canonical $\theta-$psh function $u_{\theta}$ which, in the case when the cohomology class $[\theta]$ is Kähler is in the Hölder space $C^{1,\alpha}$ for any $\alpha\in]0,1$ (but, typically, $u_{\theta}$ is not $C^{2}-$smooth).
+Let $(X,\theta)$ be a compact complex manifold $X$ equipped with a smooth (but not necessarily positive) closed $(1,1)-$form $\theta.$ By a well-known envelope construction this data determines a canonical $\theta-$psh function $u_{\theta}$ which, in the case when the cohomology class $[\theta]$ is Kähler, is in the Hölder space $C^{1,\alpha}$ for any $\alpha\in]0,1$ (but, typically, $u_{\theta}$ is not $C^{2}-$smooth).
 We introduce a family $u_{\beta}$ of regularizations of $u_{\theta}$, parametrized by a positive number $\beta,$ where $u_{\beta}$ is defined as the unique smooth solution of a complex Monge-Ampère equation of Aubin-Yau type.
 It is shown that, as $\beta\rightarrow\infty,$ the functions $u_{\beta}$ converge to the envelope $u_{\theta}$ uniformly on $X$ in the strongest possible Hölder sense.
-More generally, a generalization of this result to the case of a nef and big cohomology class is obtained.
-Application to the regularization problem for geodesic rays in the space of Kähler metrics are given.
+A generalization of this result to the case of a nef and big cohomology class is also obtained.
+As a consequence new PDE proofs are obtained for the regularity results for envelopes in \cite{b-d} (which, however, are weaker than the results in \cite{b-d} in the case of a non-nef big class).
+Applications to the regularization of $\omega-$psh functions and geodesic rays in the closure of the space of Kähler metrics are given.
 As briefly explained there is a statistical mechanical motivation for this regularization procedure, where $\beta$ appears as the inverse temperature.
 This point of view also leads to an interpretation of $u_{\beta}$ as a ``transcendental'' Bergman metric.

 {}